DTroy22/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This readme for the C function, nested loopd
+This readme for the C function, nested loop